Welcome to the 41st Wetherby Festival

-In this anniversary year we’ve packed more than 30 events into ten days of Festival.
-We have literature and the spoken word – from dramatist and screenwriter Annie Nutter, authors Justin Hill, Richard Newman and Ian Hamilton to legendary broadcaster Andy Kershaw – comedy inspired by music, politics and intimations of mortality from leading stand-ups Kieran Hodgson, Ayesha Hazarika, Paul Sinha and Mitch Benn, and, above all, music.
-Just take your pick – internationally-renowned guitarist Craig Ogden is our Artist in Residence, appearing as soloist with the Leeds Symphony Orchestra, directing a master class and then giving a solo recital that promises to be un-missable.
+There was literature and the spoken word – from dramatist and screenwriter Annie Nutter, authors Justin Hill, Richard Newman and Ian Hamilton to legendary broadcaster Andy Kershaw – comedy inspired by music, politics and intimations of mortality from leading stand-ups Kieran Hodgson, Ayesha Hazarika, Paul Sinha and Mitch Benn.
+Above all, there was music.
+Internationally-renowned guitarist Craig Ogden as our Artist in Residence, appeared as soloist with the Leeds Symphony Orchestra, directed a master class and gave a solo recital that was un-missable.

-There’s a wealth of music from local and regional groups with welcome returns to the Festival of St Aidan’s Swing Band and the Wetherby Silver Band plus large-scale barbershop from Spirit of Harmony, folk rock and bluegrass from The Paul Mirfin Band, St James’ Choir blending sacred and secular, an Elvis Dinner Dance marking the 40th anniversary of his passing and performances by Wetherby’s Light Music Singers and Musical Theatre Group.
-And then there’s our Ceilidh with noted band FiddlersWreck.
+There was a wealth of music from local and regional groups with welcome returns to the Festival of St Aidan’s Swing Band and the Wetherby Silver Band plus large-scale barbershop from Spirit of Harmony, folk rock and bluegrass from The Paul Mirfin Band, St James’ Choir blending sacred and secular, and a very successful Elvis Dinner Dance marking the 40th anniversary of his passing.
+There were great performances by Wetherby’s Light Music Singers and Wetherby’s Musical Theatre Group with The Forbidden Planet.
+A great night was had at our Ceilidh with the noted band FiddlersWreck.

-While a lot happens in the evenings, don’t overlook performances during the day.
-We’ve a programme of short Lunchtime Concerts throughout the week, with food available, perfect for the lunch break.
-And on two days you can go straight on from the concert to stimulating talks by distinguished writers.
+The programme of short Lunchtime Concerts throughout the week, with food available, was perfect for the lunch break.
+And on two days people went straight on from the concert to stimulating talks by distinguished writers.

-Though the Festival concentrates on the performing arts, we’ve not neglected the visual arts, with a fascinating presentation from wildlife photographer John Gardner and the Wetherby Camera Club‘s Annual Exhibition.
-And there’s an exciting exhibition Five Art at the Festival’s Box Office from 2-21 October.
+Though the Festival concentrates on the performing arts, we did not neglect the visual arts, with a fascinating presentation from wildlife photographer John Gardner, the Wetherby Camera Club‘s Annual Exhibition and an exciting exhibition Five Art at the Festival Gallery in town.

-Alongside all this are the social events – the ever-popular guided walks, a Medieval Combat which are all FREE, and an old Festival favourite, the Call My Wine Bluff evening.
+Alongside all this were social events – the ever-popular guided walks, a Medieval Combat, and an old Festival favourite, the Call My Wine Bluff evening.